maitemaekelberg/creativity-list/README.md

 ### Inspiration

+* * https://mindsparklemag.com - Mindsparkle Mag – High quality designblog highlighting the best of beautiful Design, Website and Video Projects
+* https://www.siteinspire.com - A CSS gallery and showcase of the best web design inspiration, featuring over 2500 websites searchable by type, subject, and style.
+* https://www.awwwards.com - Awwwards are the Website Awards that recognize and promote the talent and effort of the best developers, designers and web agencies in the world.
+* https://www.cssdesignawards.com - A web design & development award platform for digital folk, UI/UX peeps and inspiring leaders of the web.
+* https://thegallery.io - Minimal websites.
+A curated collection of interesting and original websites.
+* https://dribbble.com - Dribbble is where designers gain inspiration, feedback, community, and jobs and is your best resource to discover and connect with designers worldwide.
+* https://www.behance.net - Showcase and discover the latest work from top online portfolios by creative professionals across industries.
+* http://collectui.com - Daily inspiration collected from daily ui archive and beyond.
+Hand picked, updating daily.
 * https://www.checklist.design - A collection of the best UX and UI practices.
 * https://www.pages.xyz - The best web pages around
 * https://pageflows.com - User flow videos & screenshots to inspire you when you're stuck
-* http://collectui.com - Daily inspiration collected from daily ui archive and beyond.
-Hand picked, updating daily.
 * https://www.typewolf.com - What's trending in type
-* https://www.siteinspire.com - A CSS gallery and showcase of the best web design inspiration, featuring over 2500 websites searchable by type, subject, and style.
-* https://www.awwwards.com - Awwwards are the Website Awards that recognize and promote the talent and effort of the best developers, designers and web agencies in the world.
+* https://muz.li - Designers' Secret Source.
+The best design inspiration - expertly curated for you.
 * https://thefwa.com -  FWA's mission is to showcase cutting edge creativity, regardless of the medium or technology used.
-* https://thegallery.io - Minimal websites.
-A curated collection of interesting and original websites.
-* https://www.cssdesignawards.com - A web design & development award platform for digital folk, UI/UX peeps and inspiring leaders of the web.
 * https://hoverstat.es - The home of alternative digital design.
 * https://tympanus.net/codrops - Useful resources and inspiration for creative minds.
-* https://dribbble.com - Dribbble is where designers gain inspiration, feedback, community, and jobs and is your best resource to discover and connect with designers worldwide.
-* https://www.behance.net - Showcase and discover the latest work from top online portfolios by creative professionals across industries.
 * http://www.reallygoodemails.com - Newsletter design

 ### Inspirational blogs